ucbi/uniform/guides/ejectsystem/How It Works.md

 See `mix eject` for more details.
 This task essentially makes code repositories "out of thin air" by taking only the relevent code from your Base Project.

+We use Continuous Integration (CI) and Continuous Deployment (CD) tools to automate the process of committing code to ejected repos and deploying to live environments.
+A single merged code change can result in dozens of apps being safely deployed without any human involvement.

 ## What is a Base Project?

 A Base Project is the single Elixir application that developers directly modify